ashokvytla/fire/README.md

 ## Run

 Below are commands to run the various example Workflows on a Spark cluster.
 It assumes that data has been loaded onto HDFS in the users home directory.
+Use the command below to load the example data onto HDFS.

+	hadoop fs -put data

 It uses executor memory of 5G.
 The parameter 'cluster' specifies that we are running the workflow on a cluster as against locally.
 It is used to differentiate running on a cluster versus locally or running in an IDE such as IntelliJ or Scala IDE for Eclipse.

 	spark-submit --class fire.examples.workflow.ml.WorkflowKMeans --master yarn-client --executor-memory 5G  --num-executors 4  --executor-cores 3  examples/target/fire-examples-1.2.0-SNAPSHOT-jar-with-dependencies.jar cluster